ava-labs/avalanche-docs/docs/subnets/create-a-simple-rust-vm.md

 ### Mempool

-Overview The mempool is a buffer of volatile memory that stores pending transactions.
+The mempool is a buffer of volatile memory that stores pending transactions.
 Transactions are stored in the mempool whenever a node learns about a new transaction.